 COVID-19 Resource Information

-COVID-19 numbers are starting to decrease in the state of Georgia.
+COVID-19 numbers in the state of Georgia are starting to increase.
+As as state. we are in the middle of states across the country in terms of increasing numbers.
 Social distancing, face masks and hand washing are STILL recommended to continue to fight the spread of COVID-19.
 This page includes links to resources about recommended guidelines to stop the spread of COVID-19, including up-to-date Executive Orders from Governor Kemp,

 FOUR THINGS FOR FALL